contentacms/contentajs/.emdaer/docs/why.md

 before accessing the content.

 In these situations you will want to treat **Contenta CMS** just as any other microservice.
-Then you will need a node.js server to orchestrate the different microservices.
+Then you will need a server, like this one written in node.js, to orchestrate the different microservices.

 ### Server-Side Rendering
 Chances are that you are building a website as part of your digital project.
 In